Southwest Airlines SWOT Analysis & Recommendations

 3. Scalability of operations involving a point-to-point system

-Southwest’s Weaknesses (Internal Strategic Factors)
+Southwest’s Weaknesses (Internal Factors)

-Weaknesses are internal factors that hinder the potential business growth of the airline company, despite the strengths identified in this SWOT analysis.
+Weaknesses are internal strategic factors that hinder the potential business growth of the airline company, despite the strengths identified in this SWOT analysis.
 Southwest Airlines needs to address its weaknesses to maximize the benefits of its business strengths.
 The following weaknesses are among the most notable in the commercial aviation company:

 1. Limited presence in the international commercial aviation market